xcp-ng/xcp-ng-org/docs/troubleshooting.md

 ### Async Tasks/Commands Hang or Execute Extremely Slowly

 #### Cause
-This symptom can be caused by a variety of issues including Raid degradation, aging HDD's, slow network storage, and external hard drives/usbs.
+This symptom can be caused by a variety of issues including RAID degradation, ageing HDDs, slow network storage, and external hard drives/usbs.
 While extremely unintuitive, even a single slow storage device physically connected (attached or unattached to a VM) can cause your entire host to hang during operation.

 #### Solution
 1. Begin by unplugging any external USB hubs, hard drives, and USBs.
 2. Run a command such as starting a VM to see if the issue remains.
-3. If the command still hangs, physically check to see if your HDDs/SSDs are all functioning normally and any raid arrays you are using are in a clean non-degraded state.
+3. If the command still hangs, physically check to see if your HDDs/SSDs are all functioning normally and any RAID arrays you are using are in a clean non-degraded state.
 4. If these measures fail, login to your host and run `cat /var/log/kern.log | grep hung`.
 If this returns `"echo 0 > /proc/sys/kernel/hung_task_timeout_secs" disables this message.` your lvm layer may be hanging during storage scans.
 This could be caused by a drive that is starting to fail but has not hard failed yet.
 5. If all these measures fail, collect the logs and make your way to the forum for help.